 Use small amounts of oil when cooking (olive, rapeseed)

-Stay hydrated between sunset and sunrise by drinking water or other non-sweetened beverages.
+Stay hydrated at or between the two main meals by drinking water or other non-sweetened beverages.
 Avoid caffeinated, sweetened drinks and sugary desserts

 Include low glycaemic index, high fibre foods that release energy slowly before and after fasting (granary bread, beans, rice)